JohnPaulConcierge/zf2-circlical-trans-textDomain/README.md

     'ZfcTwig',
     'CirclicalTwigTrans'

 It's assumed that you are managing locale and textDomain in your app's bootstrap.
-For example, in your Application module's onBootstrap:
+In your Application module's ::onBootstrap() you are setting locale and the translator object for the view:

 ```php
 public function onBootstrap(MvcEvent $e)
 {
     $translator = $e->getApplication()->getServiceManager()->get('translator');
     $translator
         ->setLocale( 'fr_CA' )